Octopus hubbsorum

 Octopus hubbsorum (also known as Hubb's octopus), is an octopus in the family Octopodidae.
 It is commonly found along tropical waters along the central Pacific Coast of Mexico.
 Here, they are one of the most commonly caught cephalopods and are commercially extremely important for the economy.

 Ecology

 General

 O. hubbsorum is a benthic free-swimming octopus commonly found in intertidal and shallow subtidal zones of the Mexico pacific.
 Typically, they are found hiding in small places along coral reefs in shallow waters.
 Additionally, they do not stay in one area, rather they display seasonal movement due to changes in diet patterns.
 The typical mantle length is medium sized at 220 mm with an average weight of 766.6 g.
 It has been found that there is a continuous mature population, which can be accredited to the warmer waters they live in.
 Additionally, mature males were typically smaller than mature females.
-It is interesting to note that the species was noticed to have no ocelli.
+The species was noticed to have no ocelli.
 Some other physical characteristics include a rounded mantle shape, individually enlarged proximal suckers in males and females, and tapered arms.